 Jack Parker (Wolverhampton) made an overdue return to the top step of the podium by winning the first of the weekend’s races on Saturday morning, while Will Gibson (Camberley) – who starred last time out at Donington Park – added his third win of the year in Heat Two on the opening day.

-buy orlistat 120mg in usa Ultra-close action in all six races makes for super Snetterton
+Ultra-close action in all six races makes for super Snetterton

 Parker started Saturday’s action fastest in qualifying, and by a huge margin too – 0.9 seconds – from Rudman, Connor Mills (Upminster) and Sy Harraway (Weston-super-Mare), and the West Midlander converted that pace into his second win of the season in the weekend’s opening race.